dcos/dcos-cli/design/plugin.md

 As its name suggests, this command removes plugins (their name being given as arguments) locally by removing their directory from the filesystem.

-As the [core CLI is bundled](corecli.md) within the DC/OS CLI, removing the `dcos-core-cli` plugin triggers an error.

 ## dcos plugin list

 This command lists installed plugins, with their name, version, description and the subcommands they provide.
 It also accepts a --json flag.